 Flat tyre is a thing of the past for Fossil's Android Wear devices

 However, like Tag Heuer and Huawei, it's swerved Android Wear's alternative crown or bezel control.
 The crown acts as a button for summoning the menu, but it doesn't turn for enhanced app control.
-We're not sure what manufacturers have against that feature either.
+No, we don't know what manufacturers have against that feature, either.

-One of the focuses for Fossil Group brands embracing Android Wear 2.0 has been micro apps – brand specific applets that make each device unique.
-While we heard that Michael Kors will be using an Instagram app called My Social, Fossil is set to include a "vintage arcade game".
+One of the focuses for Fossil Group brands embracing Android Wear 2.0 has been micro apps – brand-specific applets that make each device unique.
+While we know that Michael Kors will be using the My Social app and Diesel will be making use of gimmicky overlays through its T-ON-I app, Fossil is set to include a "vintage arcade game".
 Why?
 Who knows, but we like the sound of it.